Delaware Off Grid Laws: An In-Depth Guide

 Surface Water

 You must have a permit to use water on your property.
 However, it is straightforward to get a permit for small withdrawals (such as using pond water to irrigate your garden).
 You just need to submit a short application.
 Once the DNREC receives it, you are automatically granted the permit.
-The permit is only temporary, though, and the DNREC can revoke it if environmental damage occurs.
+The permit is only temporary, though; the DNREC can revoke it if environmental damage occurs.

 For surface water withdrawals larger than 50,000 gallons per day, you’ll need a DNEC Water Allocation Branch permit.